 You would give your backup into the hands of your hosting provider.
-You have to trust them not only when it comes to data privacy; you also have to trust them in terms of data reliability.
+You have to trust them not only when it comes to data privacy; you also have to trust them in data reliability.
 Even the biggest hosting companies will not guarantee that your backup data is never lost or gets corrupted.
 Google and you will find several cases where user have lost their entire website, including all backups due to hosting companies’ faults.

 Manual backups are a viable alternative.
-Although taking manual backups saves a lot of money, it’s a time-consuming process that also increases the disk space.
+Although taking manual backups saves a lot of money, it’s a time-consuming process that also increases disk space.